 My feeling was, "They don't understand, I can't make them understand".
 I KNEW that they should have been able to 'HEAR' me, but that they could not.

 I used the term 'feeling' because this was not a thought as I would have today.
 It was an intuitive realization.
 I was frustrated because these people around me were using a different process for communication than I was familiar with.
 Even at this age I was recognizing the difference between intuition and what I would later learn is termed 'intellect'.

 One point I wish to make here is that I was by no means a clear slate as some people would have us believe.
-For my entire life I have remembered this event vividly and found that the awareness that intuition is different from intellect has served me well for 'out of the box' thinking.
-Often I have called these characteristics the engineer and artist within me.
+For my entire life I have remembered this event vividly and have been aware of the fact that intuition is different from intellect.
+This has served me well for 'out of the box' thinking.
+Often I have called these characteristics, "The engineer and artist within me".
 Because I recognize these two distinct polarities within me, when facing a problem, or the need to create something in the shop, I am comfortable allowing the artist to roam free to find a solution that I can then turn over to the engineer for implementing.

 Retaining this earliest memory has also helped my parenting skills by recognizing the frustration a child endures in order to 'mature' in a culture that does not recognize the importance of intuition.

 When I was in my mid-thirties I mentioned this memory to my oldest sister who was five years old when it occurred.
 She gasped, "I remember that!
 We had no idea what was wrong!"
 This gave me an external reference as to the validity of the event.
 No longer did I need to question myself about it.
 Eventually, I have learned to trust my intuition enough to realize that questioning it is counterproductive.

 In recent years I have discovered that I am not alone in feeling this way.
 It is my feeling that both of the following quotes were from individuals intuitively aware of what I am trying to detail utilizing the terms intuition and intellect.